mariusv/rackspace-schedule-images/README.md

 THIS IS NOT AN TOOL PROVIDED/MAINTANED OR SUPPORTED BY Rackspace
 ================================================================

-If you expeience any problems or you have a feature request just send me an email
+If you have a feature request just send me an email
 ----------------------------------------------------------------------------------